Orla Hill: Career

 Hill began her career as a child actress, making her feature film debut at age 10 as Jennifer in the 2012 comedy-drama Song for Marion.
 This was followed by a role as Susan Walker in the 2016 family adventure film Swallows and Amazons.
 The next year, Hill made her television debut when she joined the cast of the CBBC adaptation of Hetty Feather for its third series as Emily Calendar.
 She would reprise her role as Emily in Hetty Feathers fourth series.
 She also played Jennifer in the 2019 ITV true crime miniseries A Confession.

 In 2023, Hill appeared in the ITVX 3-part miniseries Stonehouse as the titular character's (Matthew Macfadyen) daughter Jane Stonehouse.
 She had a recurring role as Ruby Foxcroft in the 2024 BBC Three adaptation of A Good Girl's Guide to Murder.
-Announced in 2024, she is set to portray Deborah Mitford in the UKTV historical drama Outrageous.
+Announced in 2024, she portrayed Deborah Mitford in the 2025 UKTV historical drama Outrageous.